Manaki brothers: Career in photography and film

 Yanaki was employed as an art teacher in a Romanian school in Yanya when he opened his first photographic studio in 1898.
 Yanaki asked his brother to join him and learn photography.
 Yanaki gained interest in photography and quickly learned the craft.
 Yanaki, after many negotiations, purchased a plot of land on the main street of the capital of the Rumelia Eyalet within Vilayet of Manastir—Manastir.
 In 1904 both brothers started to work on the construction of their independent workshop, which they named Atelier for Photographic Art.
 Yanaki permanently moved to Manastir in 1905.
 Milton initially worked as a cleaner in the studio, maintaining the equipment, but later he studied photography and quickly showed expertise.
 It is assumed that Milton began to participate in the Internal Macedonian Revolutionary Organization during this time.
 Milton took approximately fifty photographs of Aromanian revolutionaries in the organization.
 It is also believed that Milton helped transport arms from Albania to Macedonia for the 2nd Revolutionary Committee of Bitola.

-The Manakis had a passion for travel.
+The Manaki had a passion for travel.
 They traveled separately through many of the European capitals.
 When the brothers went together to Bucharest in 1905, they were told that film cameras could be purchased in London.
 Yanaki was interested and while traveling through Paris and Vienna, he stopped in England to buy a Bioscope 300 film camera from Charles Urban Trading Company.
 With this camera they filmed their 114-year-old grandmother Despina; this was the first film shot in southeastern Europe.
 The film was made only then years after the first Lumière brothers film, which had influenced the brothers.